yimengliu0216/AR_Object/README.md

-# AR Object with OpenCV and OpenGL
+# AR 3D Object on Calibrated 2D Chessboard
-Putting an 3D object on a 2D chessboard in image, video and live-camera using OpenCV and OpenGL.
+Putting an 3D object on a 2D chessboard in image, video and live-camera.

 Procedure:
 1. Camera calibration with OpenCV